sweetclimusic/TabBarAnimation/README.md

 //Animation Breakdown

-when creating the animation for the new button, I had two states of the button to animate, the first being the offsetY and the rotation of the image. where I was able to animate the rotation quite easily as a views rotation angle is animatable by default. swiftUI will animate from one angle to the next for your.
+when creating the animation for the new button, I had two states of the button to animate, the first being the offsetY and the rotation of the image. where I was able to animate the rotation quite easily as a views rotation angle is animatable by default. swiftUI will animate from one angle to the next for you.
 Ther problem surfaces when I wanted to animate the offset, changing the offset didn't work.